MysteryBlokHed/databind/docs/examples/variable_examples/scoreboard_operation.rst

 Example
 -------

-Define two variable and use a scoreboard operation to multiply the first.
+Define two variables and use a scoreboard operation to multiply the first.

 .. code-block:: databind